Matei9721/Bachelor-project/datasets/README.md

 ## Description

 Here you can find all the data sets that we have generated throughout our research.
+Personal identifiable information such as the author, and any other user data fields  have been removed from both commits and issues.
+Moreover, we have substituted all usernames inside the body of commits and issues with a default term: "@user".

 ## Contents